SteveDuncan-Learning/Games_Rating_Project/README.md

 # Games_Rating_Project
-Practice project using Node.js, Express.js and Mongoose
+Practice project using Node.js, Express.js, Mongoose, Handlebars.

-Practice project for rating games.
-This project uses node, express, mongodb and mongoose, and handlebars.
+Functionality is for rating games.
 Registration, Login and Admin functions use bcrypt and jsonwebtoken.